 A healthy diet is essential to reversing prediabetes.
 There are no foods, herbs, drinks, or supplements that lower blood sugar.
 Only medication and exercise can.
-But there are things you can eat and drink that are low on the glycemic index (GI).
+But there are things you can eat and drink that have a low Glycemic Index (GI).
 This means these foods won’t raise your blood sugar and may help you avoid a blood sugar spike.
 In addition to diet changes, staying or becoming active is also important.

 Learn which foods you can add to your diet plan.
 You may be able to prevent prediabetes or type 2 diabetes by adding more of these foods, spices, and drinks into your diet.
 Eat them as healthy alternatives to sugar, high GI carbohydrates, or other treats.